julien-arino/math-of-data-science/index.md

 ### Fall 2025 changes

 FYI, in Fall 2025, the format of the course will change.
-From an "assignment only" format, I will be moving to a system with assignments, a midterm and a final examination.
+From an "assignment only" format, I will be moving to a system with assignments, quizzes, a midterm and a final examination.
 Assignments will be longer (2-3 weeks each) and will be more like small projects.
 The midterm and final will be mathematics only and are planned to be two hours each.

 ### This GitHub repo